MahsaShokouhi/Salary_Prediction/README.md

 For comparison, and to establish a baseline, a simple model (dummy regressor) was created that predicted the average salary for all job postings.

-To build and evaluate models, a range of linear and tree-based models were examined.
+To build and evaluate models, linear and non-linear models were examined.
 For each model, mean squared error (MSE) was averaged across 5-fold cross-validation.

 The results and MSE for each model is listed below ([see the log file for model selection](https://github.com/MahsaShokouhi/Salary_Prediction/blob/master/log/model_selection.log)):